MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-configure-transcripts.md

 ---
-title: "Configure post-call recordings and transcripts in the voice channel administrator dashboard | MicrosoftDocs"
+title: "Configure call recordings and transcripts in the voice channel administrator dashboard | MicrosoftDocs"
-description: "Learn how to configure post-call recordings and transcripts in the voice channel for Omnichannel for Customer Service."
+description: "Learn how to configure call recordings and transcripts in the voice channel for Omnichannel for Customer Service."
 author: lalexms
 ms.author: laalexan
 manager: shujoshi